 Importance of Exercise for Long Term Sobriety

 Incorporating exercise into your daily life will not only help you maintain structure, but it also alleviates stress and negative emotions like anxiety or depression.
-Working out is a very simple sober activity that men and women in the recovery process should start in order to promote recovery and minimize cravings.
+Working out & maintaining a healthy diet are very simple sober activities that men and women in the recovery process should start in order to promote recovery and minimize cravings.